onomondo/nrf-softsim/README.md

 Where `PATH_TO_ONOMONDO_SOFTSIM` is the path of the downloaded Onomondo SoftSIM repository, for example `$HOME/ncs/nrf-softsim-dev`.

 #### Note
 SoftSIM is relying on some default data in the storage partition.
-This section of the flash can be generated and flashed manually (see steps below) or, as we recommend, automatically included by `CONFIG_SOFTSIM_BUNDLE_TEMPLATE_HEX=y`
+This section of the flash can be generated and flashed manually (see steps below) or, as we recommend, automatically included by adding `SB_CONFIG_SOFTSIM_BUNDLE_TEMPLATE_HEX=y` to `sysbuild.conf`.

 Manually generating SoftSIM profile template data:
 1. After building the application, generate the application-specific template profile. `west build -b nrf9151dk/nrf9151/ns -t onomondo_softsim_template`